worldbank/counting-people-climate-risk/README.md

 ### Reproducibility

-[Data availability and instructions](docs/reproducibility) to reproduce estimates are published on this site.
+[Instructions to reproduce estimates](docs/reproducibility) and data availability statements are included on this site.
 Source code is available from the [Github repository](https://github.com/worldbank/counting-people-climate-risk).
 The replication package has been verified and is included in the World Bank Reproducible Research Repository: [Reproducibility Certificate and Package](https://reproducibility.worldbank.org/index.php/home).
 Access to some input data is restricted.

+### Suggested citation
+Please cite the methodology website as follows:
+World Bank.
+2024.
+"People at high risk from climate-related hazards".
+Version 2024-08. <https://worldbank.github.io/counting-people-climate-risk>